 BIPOC-owned, immigrant-owned, woman-owned, LGTBQIA+-owned, and/or veteran-owned local businesses are CPC’s focus.

-Businesses that fall within the prioritized categories of CPC congregations.
+Businesses that fall within the prioritized industry categories of CPC congregations.
 These needs are constantly changing and updated on the CPC website.

 Businesses that are open and affirming to the diverse communities that our congregation partners serve (racially diverse, immigrant, refugee, LGBTQIA+)